Welcome to our Big Sur Day trip planner.

 Pfeiffer Big Sur State Park

-One of the most visited state parks on Big Sur day trip from San Francisco, this park has it all – majestic redwoods, campsites under the trees, secluded trails with beautiful views, and wildlife viewing opportunities.
+This park has it all – a majestic redwood forest, campsites under the trees, secluded trails with beautiful views, and wildlife viewing opportunities.

 Valley View Trail is one of the popular trails in this state park.

 While Pfeiffer Beach is nearby, it is not a part of the park and isn’t covered by the state park entry fee.

 We strongly recommend stopping at the visitor information center on your Big Sur itinerary.

 Docents have up to date information on closures and weather forecasts and are the perfect Big Sur guides.

 There is also a gift shop which is great for buying Big Sur souvenirs.

 While it is exceedingly popular, Pfeiffer Beach is also hard to find.